 Considers major theological movements of the twentieth century and current directions.
 Contemporary ethical systems and issues are explored.
 Students articulate their own ethical system.
 Prerequisites: Th 507, Th 508.
-Th 717 Three credits, fall semester.

-■ Readings in Ethics
+Readings in Ethics

 A seminar guiding student formulation of an ethical position.
 Discussions of contemporary trends in ethical studies.

 Th 720 Two credits, fall semester.